ChrysKoum/Labyrinth-Game-of-Mythology/README.md

 ## Board Dynamics

 The `Board.java` file defines the game board, its structure, the placement of items, and other related features.

+## Contribution

+If you're interested in improving the game, especially the movement mechanics (currently, the players can move over walls), your contributions are welcome!
+Fork the repository, make your enhancements, and submit a pull request.

+Thank you for stopping by and exploring the world of Theseus!

 ## Author